lady-h-world/My_Garden/reading_pages/Resplendent_Tree/unsup2.md

 #### Calinski Harabasz Index

 Calinski Harabasz Index is also known as Variance Ratio Criterion. `Calinski Harabasz Index = sum(between_cluster dispersion) / sum(within_cluster dispersion)`, dispersion is the sum of squared distances.
-Higher value indicates better clustering, since that requires larger between-cluster variance and smaller within-cluster variance.
+Higher Calinski Harabasz Index indicates better clustering, since that requires larger between-cluster variance and smaller within-cluster variance.

-Calinski Harabasz Index is fast to compute.
+This index is fast to compute.
 It tends to have better k estimation on convexed, dense and well separated clusters.

 Do you know what does "convex" mean to clusters?
 <p align="left">